mixlr/mixlr.github.io/_posts/2016-04-27-development-principles-mixlr.md

 To keep everybody satisfied, we have little choice but to aim to release features and improvements frequently, despite our small team size.

-We start at the product design phase, defining clear user stories at the earliest possible opportunity, and sticking with them throughout the development cycle.
+We start at the product design phase, defining clear user stories at the earliest possible opportunity, and then stick with them throughout the development cycle.
 This helps us to focus on improvements that our users really want, and avoid wasted development time.

 When it comes to release, we always favour pushing new code as early as possible.

-This doesn't mean that allowing a user’s experience to regress acceptable, of course.
+This doesn't mean that allowing a user’s experience to regress is acceptable, of course.
 We make careful use of tools like Google Analytics, [Mixpanel](http://www.mixpanel.com), Browserstack and [Airbrake](http://www.airbrake.io) to be sure that won't happen.

 But with these safeguards in place, we can allow our community to benefit from new features quickly --- even if they're not quite pixel perfect yet.